 93 Nations to Attend Hiroshima Peace Ceremony

-Hiroshima, July 10 (Jiji Press)--Representatives of 93 countries and the European Union were slated to attend the Aug.
+Hiroshima, July 9 (Jiji Press)--Representatives of 93 countries and the European Union were slated to attend this year's Aug.
 6 peace memorial ceremony in Hiroshima as of Wednesday, the western Japan city said Friday.

-This year’s ceremony, which marks the 75th anniversary of the U.S. atomic bombing of the city, is expected have the second-most foreign countries represented following the event in 2015, attended by representatives from 100 countries and the EU.
+The ceremony, marking the 76th anniversary of the U.S. atomic bombing of Hiroshima, is expected to have the second-largest number of participating nations, following the event in 2015, attended by representatives from 100 countries and the EU.

-North Korea was not invited, as it does not have a permanent mission in Japan.
+North Korea was again not invited, as it has no embassy in Japan.

 [Copyright The Jiji Press, Ltd.]